 Air handlers and furnaces aren't usually used in the same home in Charleston.
-If you use a furnace, you most likely don't need to consider an air handler.
+If you rely on a furnace, you most likely don't need to consider an air handler.

-Air handlers are often linked with heat pumps and manage airflow throughout your residence.
-Some systems also have secondary heating and cooling pieces to support the heat pump.
+Air handlers are often used with heat pumps and manage airflow throughout your residence.
+Some units also offer secondary heating and cooling parts to support the heat pump.

-A furnace runs differently by pushing hot air into your vents, which circulate it around your home.
-Because furnaces have combustion chambers to create hot air, they don't need some of the parts you'll see in a regular air handler.
+A furnace runs differently by pushing hot air into your vents, which circulate it across your home.
+As furnaces have combustion chambers to create heat, they don't need some of the parts you'll see in a regular air handler.